 Is marketing language used? – Marketing language in a technical document is distracting.
 It reduces focus on the steps necessary to complete that task.
 Technical writing does not attempt to sell the user on the product, its features or benefits.
 Marketing language is recognizable by its more informal, but persuasive tone.

-As a reviewer, are you confused by any of the content?
-If you find the material confusing and difficult to understand, chances are the user may too.
+Are you confused by any of the content? – If you find the material confusing and difficult to understand, chances are the user may too.
 The task and its steps should progress the reader along a clear line of intentional action.
 Flag any sections where you, as a reader, feel lost, uncertain, or unsure of what is being said or directed for you to do.
 This is a sign that the material might need clarification and revision.
 As a reviewer, don’t be afraid to challenge a statement or ask for clarification to expand your technical knowledge of the product.

 Checklist – Format Section

-Any grammar errors? – Review the article for grammatical errors.
+Any grammatical errors? – Review the article for grammatical errors.
 Look up questions that arise and verify correct usage.

 Any punctuation errors? – Review the article for punctuation errors.
 Look up questions that arise and verify correct usage.

-Any typos and spelling mistakes? – Review the document for typos, spelling mistakes, and words that might be spelled correctly, but are incorrectly used.
+Any typos or spelling errors? – Review the document for typos, spelling mistakes, and words that might be spelled correctly, but are incorrectly used.
 Skimming the document backwards can help you spot these types of mistakes.
 Look up questions that arise and verify correct usage.

-Are the fonts used based on our standards? – Verify that all fonts in the MindTouch article use the appropriate typeface. [ PW – Where do we document this? ]
+Are the appropriate styles used? – Verify that all fonts, headings, and styles in the MindTouch article are used correctly, per the Pentaho Style Guide.

-Is the formatting of numbered or bulleted lists correct?
-Any items left out or repeated? – Review lists for missing numbers, typographical errors, or formatting errors (such as misaligned margins).
+Are numbered or bulleted lists properly formatted? – Review lists for missing numbers, typographical errors, or formatting errors (such as misaligned margins).

 Are the lists under 10 items? – For clarity and simplicity, reduce numbered lists to no more than 10 items or tasks.
 This helps keep the reader focused and gives the reader a sense of quicker completion.
 If a list is longer than 10 items or requires more than 10 items, review the possibility that the list may need to be broken into sections or possibly a separate article.

-Are the appropriate styles used? – Review the entire article for the correct usage of all Pentaho styles, per the Pentaho Style Guide.

-Are any contractions being used?
-Don’t use them. – Avoid excessive or obvious overuse of contractions.
-Contractions, especially when overused, lend an informal tone to the article.
+Are any contractions used? – Avoid use of contractions.
+Contractions lend an informal tone to the article.

 Checklist – Graphics Section

-Do the graphics add anything to the content? – Avoid excess graphics.
+Do the graphics add value to the content? – Avoid excess graphics.
 Verify that the graphics used clarify and help the reader complete the task.
 Ensure that the graphics have reduced the need for excess narrative.

 Are the graphics up to date? – Outdated graphics probably contain irrelevant or incorrect information.
 Update graphics or look for ways to remove graphics that may no longer be necessary.

-Are colors correct per our standards? – Verify the correct or current colors for screen shots and callouts, per the Pentaho Style Guide. [ PW – Link to the appropriate section in the Style Guide ]
+Are colors correct per our standards? – Verify the correct or current colors for screen shots and callouts, per the Pentaho Style Guide.

 Are the annotations correct? – Verify that annotations to graphics are grammatically correct and concise.
 Review annotations for typos, misleading, excess, or outdated technical information.

-Are the graphics Responsive? – If this review is limited to a MindTouch article, verify that any graphics are saved as “responsive” (i.e., when viewed on mobile devices, the pages and graphics adjust automatically to the device). [ PW – Might need to clarify exactly how to do this ]
+Are the graphics set as Responsive? – If this review is limited to a MindTouch article, verify that any graphics are saved as “responsive” (i.e., when viewed on mobile devices, the pages and graphics adjust automatically to the device).

 Reference: